stdevPavelmc/mailad/INSTALL.md

 git pull
 ```

-## Prepare your server
+## Prepare Your Server

-To prepare your server to install you need to first create the default config, just run this command:
+To prepare your server for installation you need to first create the default config.
+For that just run this command:

 ``` sh
 make conf
 ```

-This step will create the folder /etc/mailad and place a default mailad.conf file on it, now you are ready yo start
+This step will create the folder /etc/mailad and place a default mailad.conf file on it.
+Now you are ready yo start configuring your system.

-## Initial config
+## Initial Config

 Read and fill all needed variables on the `/etc/mailad/mailad.conf` file, please read carefully and choose wisely!

 _At this point the fast & furious ones can just run `make all` and follow the clues, the rest of the mortals just follow the next steps_

-## Dependencies handling
+## Dependencies Handling

-Call the dependencies to install all the needed tools, like this
+Call the dependencies to install all the needed tools, like this:

 ``` sh
 make deps
 ```

-This will install a group of needed tools to run the provision scripts, if all goes well no error must be shown; if an error is shown then you must work it out as it will be 99% of the time a problem related to the repository link and update
+This will install a group of needed tools to run the provision scripts, if all go well no error must be shown; if an error is shown then you must work it out as it will be 99% of the time a problem related to the repository link and updates.

 ## Checks

-Once you have installed the dependencies it's time to check the local config for errors
+Once you have installed the dependencies it's time to check the local config for errors:

 ``` sh
 make conf-check
 ```

-This will check for some of the pre-defined scenarios and configs, if any problem is found you will be warned about
+This will check for some of the pre-defined scenarios and configs, if any problem is found you will be warned about it.

-### Most common pitfalls
+### Most Common Pitfalls

-- Hostname: your PC need to know your full qualified hostname see [this tutorial](https://gridscale.io/en/community/tutorials/hostname-fqdn-ubuntu/) to know how to solve that issue
+- Hostname: your server need to know your full qualified hostname see [this tutorial](https://gridscale.io/en/community/tutorials/hostname-fqdn-ubuntu/) to know how to solve that issue
 - ldapsearch errors: 100% of the time is due to a typo on the mailad.conf file, check it carefully

-We are ready to install now, Oh wait!
-We need to generate the SSL certificates first.
+We are ready to install now...
+Oh wait!
+We need to generate the SSL certificates first ;-)

-## Certificate creation
+## Certificate Creation

 All client communications must be encrypted, so you will need at least a self signed certificate for internal use.
 This certificate will be used by postfix & dovecot.

-If you proceed MailAD script will generate a self-signed certificate that will last for 10 years, or if you have a cert from Let's Encrypt (LE for short) (standalone or wildcard) you can use it also.
-In the case you have a LE cert, using it is simple:
+If you proceed MailAD script will generate a self-signed certificate that will last for 10 years, or if you have certificates from Let's Encrypt (LE for short) you can use them also, standalone and wildcard are both good options.

-Just pick the ones that are named "fullchain*" and "privkey*" and place them on the folder `/etc/mailad/le/` and name it like this: `fullchain.pem` and `privkey.pem` and the provision scripts will use it
+In case you have LE certificates, using them is simple.
+Just pick those named "fullchain*" and "privkey*" and place them on folder `/etc/mailad/le/`, name them `fullchain.pem` and `privkey.pem` respectively so the provision scripts could use them.

 ``` sh
 make certs
 ```

-Final certs will lay on this places (if LE then certs will be copied over & secured):
+Final certificates will lay on this place (if your are using LE certificates will be copied over & secured):

 - Certificate: `/etc/ssl/certs/mail.crt`
 - Private Key: `/etc/ssl/private/mail.key`
 - CA certificate: `/etc/ssl/certs/cacert.pem`

-If you obtain a LE certs for your server after using the self-signed or you need to update or replace them; then just place them (like we described above) on the `/etc/mailad/le/` folder on the config and do the following from the folder you have the cloned MailAD install
+If you obtain LE certificates for your server after the use of self-signed ones, you need to update or replace them.
+Then just place them (like we described above) on the `/etc/mailad/le/` folder on the config and do the following from the folder you have cloned the MailAD install:

 ``` sh
 rm certs &2> /dev/null